 iPadOS 13.2 Update: What’s New

+iPadOS 13.2 brings 60+ new emoji characters to the iPad’s keyboard.
 The Unicode 12 update includes a new smiley face for yawning, a one-piece swimsuit, waffle, falafel, butter and garlic, new animals like the sloth, flamingo, orangutan and skunk, and much more.

 iPadOS 13 Jailbreak

-Install iOS 13.1.2 for Better Security
+Install iPadOS 13.2.2 for Better Security

-If you missed iOS 13.1.1, it brought a security patch for a third-party keyboard issue to your iPhone.
-If you're interested in the particulars, you can read about them over on Apple's website.
+If you missed iPadOS 13.1.1, you get its security patch with your upgrade to iPadOS 13.2.2. iPadOS 13.1.1 brought a security patch for a third-party keyboard issue.
+If you're interested in the particulars, you can read about the patch on Apple's website.

-If you passed on installing iOS 13.1, you get an additional patch with your iOS 13.1.2 update.
-You can learn more right here.
+If you passed on installing iPadOS 13.1, you get another patch with your iPadOS 13.2.2 update.
+You can learn more about it right here.

-If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iOS 13.1.2 update.
+If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iPadOS 13.2.2 update.

-iOS 12.4.1 only had one patch on board, but Apple's iOS 12.4 brought 19 security patches to the iPhone.
+iOS 12.4.1 only had one patch on board, but Apple's iOS 12.4 brought 19 security patches to the iPad line.
 If you're interested in the specifics, you can read about them on right here.

 In addition to those patches, iOS 13 itself comes with some security and privacy upgrades including improved anti-tracking features in Safari and the ability to get rid of location metadata in your photos.

-You also now have the ability to block apps from using Bluetooth and the ability to allow apps to access your location just once.
+You also have the ability to block apps from using Bluetooth and the ability to allow apps to access your location just once.

-iOS 13 will also send you reminders about applications that track your data.
+The operating system will also send you reminders about applications that track your data.

 MacBook Pro 16 Keyboard: 5 Things You Need to Know